PLynx01/Rihanna-Civilization/README.md

 - Custom AI personality, based on her ideology and values.
 - An Unique Buiding: Rihanna Fanclub
 - An Unique Unit: Rihanna Fan

-For now, there are no unique building nor unit.
-You can suggest these, if you have an idea!